 360° city views and a rich history

 One of Montréal's most famous icons and one of the best places to see Montréal from above is also the most recognizable part of Olympic Park: the Montréal Tower stretches 165 metres (541 feet) towards the sky at a 45-degree angle, making it the world's tallest inclined tower.
-When renovations to the tower are complete in 2024, visitors can ride the glass elevator – big enough to be called a “funicular,” in fact – to the Observatory at the top to see incredible panoramic views of the city, Mount Royal and the Saint Lawrence River.
-Glimpse local history while there too: the Since 1976 exhibition features artefacts, photos, video archives and interactive digital content about how the stadium and tower were designed and built and how they forever changed the landscape of the city.
+When renovations to the tower are complete in 2024, visitors can ride the glass elevator – big enough to be called a “funicular,” in fact – to the observatory at the top to see incredible panoramic views of the city, Mount Royal and the St. Lawrence River.
+Glimpse local history while there too: the Since 1976 exhibiton features artifacts, photos, video archives and interactive digital content about how the stadium and tower were designed and built and how they forever changed the landscape of the city.
 While there, have coffee, cocktails or a snack with a panoramic view at MTL Bistro and take an audio tour around Olympic Park (get the code for the free app at the Montréal Tower ticket booth).